Please follow the steps below before your immigrant visa interview at the U.S. Consulate in Casablanca, Morocco.

 You should bring the following items to your medical exam:

 You must pay all medical examination fees, including x-ray and blood test fees, directly to the examining physician.
-The current cost of the physical exam is 400.00 Dirhams for adults and 250.00 Dirhams for children under 15 years of age.
-Costs for other medical tests or vaccinations are extra.
+The current cost of the physical exam is 700.00 Dirhams for adults and 500.00 Dirhams for children under 15 years of age.
+Costs for other medical tests and vaccinations are extra.

 During the Medical Exam

 The medical exam will include a medical history review; physical and mental health examination; chest X-ray, gonorrhea test, and blood tests (for applicants 15 years of age or older); and administration of any necessary vaccinations.
 The United States also requires tuberculosis (TB) testing for all applicants two years of age and older.
 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
-More information on general medical requirements for U.S. immigrants is available here.
-The medical examination should be completed one week prior to the interview to ensure that the results are ready in time for the interview.
+More information on general medical requirements for U.S. immigrants is available via travel.state.gov.
+The medical examination should be completed one week prior to the interview.

 When your examination is completed, the doctor will either provide you with exam results in a sealed envelope or send them directly to the U.S. Embassy.
 IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THIS ENVELOPE.
 Instead, bring it to your visa interview.
 Any x-rays taken will be given to you.
 You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis (TB).
 However, you must carry the x-rays with you when you travel to the United States for the first time.
 The medical report must be less than six months old when you enter the United States as an immigrant.